Radar: Xiaolin Showdown

 - Kimiko's "Fire!"
 Invocation can look a little questionable if you don't notice that she's wearing tights under her somewhat- Qipao-styled Xiaolin robe.
 Given that they are slightly lighter than she is, you might miss them.

 - In "Something Jermaine" when Omi screws up Jermaine's retrieval of the Shen Gong Wu, Jermaine asks Omi if he's tripping.
 Either the writers weren't aware that "tripping" is slang for being under the influence of the questionable drug LSD, or the censors didn't.
+However, it can be neither, as "tripping" (often spelled and pronounced as "trippin'") has been (and still is) used as street slang meaning "to be crazy" or "to be kidding around."

 - The "Woozy Shooter" is a Shen-Gon-Wu that emits a gas that causes people to act silly and experience bizarre hallucinations - somewhat similar to the effects of psychedelic drugs (however, the episode arguably portrays the drug experience negatively, as it used against the Xiaolin monks to hinder them during the episode - so this is likely why it wasn't regarded as promoting recreational drug use).